-Choosing to sell international you’re shipping outside of your own country, you’ll need to apply the proper customs documentation in each order.
-Familiarizing yourself with the exact forms and document needed to prevent customs from holding your shipments is an important part of bettering the user experience.
+Choosing to sell internationally you’re shipping outside of your own country; you’ll need to apply the proper customs documentation in each order.
+Familiarizing yourself with the exact forms and documentation needed to prevent customs from holding your shipments is an integral part of bettering the user experience.

 The real inconvenience for international sellers comes from the extra taxes and duties that are specific for each country.
-In some cases products can cost 2 or 2.5 times more than the original price just because the country to which the product is imported has a lot of additional taxation.
-It is a good idea to inform your customers that such additional expenses are to be expected or directly provide them with a tax calculator on which they can choose their country and be well informed about their purchase.
-This will save you a lot of hassle in the long run and reduce the amount of customer support you have to offer on a daily basis.
+In some cases, products can cost 2 or 2.5 times more than the original price just because the country to which the product is imported has a lot of additional taxation.
+It is a good idea to inform your customers that such additional expenses are to be expected or directly provide them with a tax calculator on which they can choose their country and get well informed about their purchase.
+These actions will save you a lot of hassle in the long run and reduce the amount of customer support you have to offer daily.
 Below you can check the most searched Customs information:

 - USPS Customs Information